gargsaar/singlepage_website_ni/_posts/2020-04-15-abnormal-is-the-new-normal.markdown

 Do things the way you like, don't care about what people will say.

 this is your mission, take it very seriously.

 Do whatever you want to do man.

+assets vs. liabilities

+invest in assets. good friends are assets, bad are liabilities